-- 1. Completed application form. - 2.
-Official transcript(s) from all universities attended; - 3.
-Official copy of GRE, MAT or GMAT scores; - 4.
-A letter of recommendation that addresses the applicant's potential for success in professional graduate studies and public service; - 5.
-A 500 word essay addressing the applicant's professional goals, readiness, and potential for completing the MPA program; and,
+- Competed Application for Admission to the Graduate School; - Official transcript(s) from all universities or colleges attended; - Official copy of one of the following test scores: GRE, MAT or GMAT; - A letter of recommendation from former professors or other appropriate professionals that addresses the applicant's potential for success in professional graduate studies and public service; - A 500 word personal statement that addresses the applicant's professional goals, readiness for graduate studies, and potential for completing the MPA program; and, - 6.
+A resume listing professional experience, certifications, and other preparation for graduate studies.
+Eligibility for an internship waiver is initially determined by clear evidence in the personal statement an/or resume the applicant has more than one year work experience in a paraprofessional, professional, technical, or supervisory position in relevant service to the profession and/or public service.